extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-html/README.md

   - `./public/foo` → `<project>/public/foo`
   - `public/foo` → `<project>/public/foo`
     Output preserves the `public/` structure via the special‑folders plugin; this plugin only emits non‑public assets (under `assets/`).
 - Missing HTML entrypoints referenced by the manifest fail the compilation via the manifest feature checks and are printed to stderr before any browser launch.
+This prevents browsers from crashing on load or rejecting the extension when a page is missing.
 - Missing static assets referenced from within HTML (that are not produced by other plugins) generate warnings during compilation so you can iterate without a hard stop.
+- The hint “Paths starting with '/' are resolved from the extension output root (served from public/), not your source directory.” is shown only when the original HTML attribute used an extension‑root absolute path (leading '/').
+Relative paths and absolute filesystem paths do not show this hint.

 ### Output mapping